insightsengineering/bioc-check-action/README.md

 * `cache-version`:

   _Description_: version of cache.
-To clean cache bump this version.
-Default [cache-v1]
+To clean cache bump this version

   _Required_: `false`